max-pio/volcanite/eval/README.md

 They can be directly executed in the previously created virtual environment.
 For example:
 ```
-python3 csgv-eval.py
+python3 test-eval.py
 ```
-Afterwards, results can be found in the [/results](./results) subdirectory.
+Afterward, results can be found in the [/results](./results) subdirectory.

 If not all data sets could be downloaded or were requested for download, some result tables may return missing entries.
 In general, the scripts should ignore evaluation runs that fail due to non-existing data sets.